All guides

 Recon for Codex CLI

 Add Recon's MCP server to OpenAI's Codex CLI.
-One config block, OAuth flow, then customer memory in every terminal session.
+One config block, OAuth flow, then customer record in every terminal session.

 Codex CLI supports MCP servers via its TOML config.
 Adding Recon is one config block.